aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Apply Animation to TextBox**

-Aspose.Slides for .NET allows you to apply animation not only to shape, but also to its text.
+Aspose.Slides for .NET allows you to apply animation to the text in a shape.

-To apply animation to the shape with text, please follow these steps:

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/) class.
 2. Obtain a slide reference through its index.